David D'Or: Biography

 D'Or was born in Holon, Israel, to a family of Libyan Jews.
 His great-grandfather was a rabbi in the Libyan Jewish community, and his father brought the family from Libya to Israel during the period of Jewish settlement in.
 His brother, Yaniv d'Or, is also a professional singer.

 From an early age, D'Or displayed an interest in singing, though his parents initially encouraged him toward more conventional professional paths such as law or medicine.
 When his voice changed in adolescence, he made a conscious effort to preserve his capacity for high-register singing.
 At that time, countertenor-like vocal techniques were not common in Israel, and he described the cultural climate as being machoistic.
 Though initially hesitant to perform with this voice, he later embraced it, describing the combination of high and low registers as an integral part of his identity: "[I]t was like using [only] part of me", he said.
 "I could sing low and I could sing high; [I]t's like using only one hand...you have two hands, and you're using only your right hand."

-During his three years of military service, D'Or served as a singer in the Israeli Military Band, and in 1985–86 he was in the Israeli Army Central Command troops entertainment group, and took part in the recording of Be'sha'araikh Yerikho.
+During his three years of military service, D'Or served as a singer in the Israeli Military Band, and in 1985–86 he was in Lehakat Pikud Merkaz, and took part in the recording of Be'sha'araikh Yerikho.
 Though thankful for the opportunity, and remaining in support of Israel's military, D'Or felt that music and the army didn't mesh well together, and viewed his years in the army as a difficult period in terms of his musical development.

 D'Or is married to Pazit, formerly a jewelry designer and now his manager.
 They met as high school students in Bat Yam.
 They have two children and reside in the Israeli town of Savyon near Tel Aviv.